-Then, when exposed to a strong persuasion technique, the individual already has arguments to use in defence.
+Then, when exposed to a strong argument, the individual already has arguments to use in defense.

-And then he should say something like, “I’d be a real chicken if I smoked just to impress you”.
+You warn him that his friends will probably say he’s too scared to try smoking.
+And that he should say something like I’d be a real chicken if I smoked to impress you.

 “After nourishment, shelter and companionship, stories are the thing we need most in the world.”– Philip Pullman

+Everyone loves a good story.
 For thousands of years, humans have been telling stories to each other.